sunilpandey246/SQL-Data-Analysis-Projects/README.md

 ###  Query Logic

 The **WHERE** clause filters rows based on a condition.
 Only employees with salary greater than 50,000 are returned.
-Rows with salary equalto or less than 50,000 are excluded.
+Rows with salary equal to or less than 50,000 are excluded.